 - No article or object deemed unworthy shall be awarded a premium.
-All fruits infested with worms, scale or badly affected with fungus shall be disqualified by the judge. - Not more than one exhibit of any variety may be shown by one exhibitor.
+All fruits infested with worms, scale or badly affected with fungus shall be disqualified by the judge.

+- Not more than one exhibit of any variety may be shown by one exhibitor.
 Fruit competing for the same premium must be arranged together and sufficient samples be furnished for each entry.
 All exhibits must be correctly named and labeled.
-(An exhibit to consist of one plate of five) - 1.
-Red apples ......5.00 4.00 2.00 R R
+(An exhibit to consist of one plate of five)

+- 1. Red apples

+5.00

+4.00

+2.00

+R

+R

+2. Yellow apples

+5.00

+4.00

+2.00

+R

+R

+3. Pears

+5.00

+4.00

+2.00

+R

+R

-2. Yellow apples5.00 4.00 2.00 R R 3.
-Pears5.00 4.00 2.00 R R Honey - Open Class Honey should be placed in colorless one-pound honey jars.
+Honey - Open Class

+Honey should be placed in colorless one-pound honey jars.
 There should be 1⁄4 to 1⁄2 inch of air space below lid.

 Honey should be clear and free from foreign particles.

 Chuck Honey should be perfectly capped, free from stains, bee-bread, and fingerprints.
 Edges should be clean cut, not ragged.
-One piece only in each jar; as wide as jar to the top without jamming.
+One piece only in each jar; as wide as jar mouth will permit and long enough to extend from bottom to the top without jamming.